Naing2Aung/hello-world/README.md

 # hello-world
-Just another repo for testing and training
+Just another repo for testing and training.
+This line is added as a practice to make branching and commits.